“Faced with wildly conflicting versions of reality, people selected the one that suited them.”

 This is Not Propaganda is a book about liberty vs tyranny, censorship vs freedom of speech and the past vs the future in times when truth has become malleable rather than absolute and in places where it is almost impossible to tell the bad guys from the good guys.

 And that, is really the point.
 Nothing is simple or clear cut any more.
-There are no absolute solutions for messy human problems.
+There are no absolute solutions for messy human problems (although – as he points out, based on research in China, reading can help!
+People who have been voracious readers from a young age are more propaganda and fake-news resistant.).
 The best way forward, therefore is more individual responsibility (what a novel idea!) rather than more outsourcing of ethics to a government, a media house, a social network, a religious leader – or even a fact checker (after all, who can fact-checks the fact checkers other than us, ourselves?).
 As the author explains, all forms of populism have in common an in-group united against The Other.
 Only by thinking as an individual, and seeing ideological opponents as individual human beings too can members of a society free themselves from perpetuating populist cycles.

 I highly recommend this book specifically because the author does not take a side.
 He refuses to take on the responsibility of making up his mind on behalf of the reader.
 He presents the views, he tells the stories and he leaves us, his readers to make up our own minds about what is true and what is good.
 We have to take responsibility for what we read, what we share and what we believe.
 Ultimately, we have to define reality for ourselves.
 That is the only way out of the dis and mis information catch 22.